perdian/dotfiles/README.md

 They're first and foremost designed to work on macOS, as that's my primary operating system both on my personal machine and my working machine.
 Second class support is given to Linux as that's what my personal server is running on.

-The project itself is not really designed to be used "as is" by anyone else but can serve as an idea of how *your* personal dotfiles could be structured.
-I'm far from suggesting that my stuff works for everybody but if you find it interesting [fork it](https://github.com/perdian/dotfiles/fork), remove what you don't use, and build on what you *do* want to use.
+The project itself is not really designed to be used "as is" by anyone else but may serve as an idea of how *your* personal dotfiles could be structured.
+I'm far from suggesting that my stuff works for everybody - but if you do find it interesting [fork it](https://github.com/perdian/dotfiles/fork), remove what you don't use, and build on what you *do* want to use.

 ## Profiles

 Not *all* dotfiles apply to *all* my machines.
 Some scripts are only relevant on a macOS machine while others are only relevant on a Linux machine.

-To achieve this the dotfiles are grouped by *profile*.
+To achieve this the dotfiles are grouped into *profiles*.

-All profile specific scripts and settings are stored inside the `zsh/profiles` folder.
-Each subfolder within the `zsh/profiles` folder represents a separate set of dotfiles specific to that profile.
+All profile specific scripts and settings are stored inside the `profiles` folder.
+Each subfolder within the `profiles` folder represents a separate set of dotfiles specific to that profile.

 A profile becomes active (and thus all dotfiles of that profile will be included) depending on the following *profile activation criteria*: